Orlando OCD Therapy & Evidence-Based CBT / ERP Treatment

-At The Center For Anxiety and OCD at GroundWork Counseling we specialize in the treatment of Obsessive-Compulsive Disorder (OCD) utilizing evidence-based Cognitive Behavioral Therapy (CBT).
+At GroundWork in Orlando we specialize in the treatment of Obsessive-Compulsive Disorder (OCD) utilizing evidence-based Cognitive Behavioral Therapy (CBT).
 Obsessive-compulsive disorder (OCD) is a disorder that is characterized by distressing, unwanted, intrusive thoughts and/or repetitive compulsive physical or mental acts.
 OCD can affect adults, adolescents, and children.

 For information regarding pediatric OCD treatment please click Here.